Greed is (NOT) Good

 “I’ve sat for years at a time with $10 million to $12 million in treasuries.
 Just waiting, waiting.
 A lot of people can’t stand to wait.
 It takes character to sit there with all that cash and do nothing.” – Charlie Munger, Vice Chairman of Berkshire Hathaway

 The phrase “greed is good” was popularized by the 1987 movie Wall Street, specifically in a speech given by movie star Michael Douglas as stereotyped sleazy Wall Street character Gordon Gecko, where the term “greed” is used to describe a driving force for good.
 Gecko characterizes “greed” as a supposed force that brings about positive change as persons (investors in this case) act in their own best interest to create efficiency and growth through the drive for more.
 In reality, and as the movie later shows, greed is not simply the desire for more, it is an obsession with getting more.
 This obsession often manifests in imprudent behavior and decision making, resulting in damage to ourselves and/or others.
-It is somewhat ironic that this movie about Wall Street was released just a couple of months after Black Monday, October 19, 1987, the single worst day in stock market history, where the Dow Jones Industrial Average fell -22.61% just after hitting a new all-time greed-driven high point the Friday before.
+It is somewhat ironic that this movie about Wall Street was released just a couple months after Black Monday, October 19, 1987, the single worst day in stock market history; where the Dow Jones Industrial Average fell 22.61 percent after hitting a new all-time greed-driven high point the Friday before.
 Like a rubber band when it becomes overstretched, markets have a tendency to snap back quickly from extremes.

 A Twitter-Worthy Executive Summary